 - 1. Membership is open to any persons paying annual dues and abiding by the regulations of the Freedom Reins Horse Club. - 2.
 Members in good standing who participate at a minimum of two-thirds of the shows in each class are eligible for year-end awards.
 Participants wishing to accumulate points towards year-end awards must be Freedom Reins Members.
 Participants who are not paid members may show but cannot accumulate points.
 Point accumulation will be effective at the time that the contestant is a paid member; points are not retroactive. - 3.
 Cost of member dues will be announced each year prior to the first show.
-Dues will be: \$15 single non-showing, \$25 single showing membership or \$25 for first family member plus \$10 for the second plus \$5 each thereafter.
-Family membership is limited to spouse, significant other, and children under 18 and their siblings residing in the same household 100% of the time Showing fee for each additional horse will be \$5 per horse. - 4.
+Dues will be: \$15 single non-showing, \$25 single showing membership or \$25 for first household member plus \$10 for the second plus \$5 each thereafter.
+Family membership is limited to spouse, significant other, and children under 18 and their siblings residing in the same household 100% of the time.
+Deleted January 9, 2023.
+Household membership includes any person residing in the household regardless of age or family affiliation.
+Added January 9, 2023.
+Showing fee for each additional horse will be \$5 per horse. - 4.
 All members (current and previous one year) who have provided an email address to the Club will receive a copy of the rules and the annual "e-packet" by email.

-Points Accumulation - Member
+Points Accumulation - Member - Prior year statement deleted.